When traveling solo it’s all up to you.

 If something goes wrong you’re on your own to find a solution.
 If it’s resolved easily it will make you feel strong and capable.
 If not, it could make you question your abilities.

 It’s important to plan for success should things go wrong.
 And travel insurance is an important element of the plan.
 It’s a great backup if you need it but it’s even better not to need it at all.
-So, I’ll begin with tips to avoid problems in the first place and then delve into how to address problems should they arise.
+So, I’ll begin with tips to avoid travel problems in the first place and then delve into how to address them should they arise.

 - Avoid problems at home: Leave your keys with a trusted friend, put out the garbage before leaving, unplug devices to conserve power, pay anticipated bills in advance, have someone pop by to water plants or, if your insurance policy requires, to check on your home in general.